SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-tracker-soldering.md

 <img src="..\assets\img\soldering/Ibis-IMU-Soldering-fixture.webp" loading="lazy" class="small-size-image"/>

-You can optionally use the Ibis soldering fixture to help hold your IMU and headers in place while soldering.
+You can optionally use the Ibis soldering fixture to hold your IMU and headers securely in place while soldering.
-Note: This fixture does **not** work for every IMU, as designed for LSM6DSR.
+Note: That this fixture does **not** work for every IMU, as it is specifically designed for the LSM6DSR and ICM-45686 from SlimeVR Store.

 [Download STL file](https://github.com/brisfknibis/ibis-trackers/blob/main/3D%20Print%20Models/Solder%20Cube.stl)